mcfnord/cem/src/kitchen.md

 Mary came by to examine the stove and note the plug type.
 I told her the breaker would also need replacement.
 I told her there's no hurry.
 She didn't mention any other concern about the kitchen.

+**June 21, 2019:**

+Mary and two others arrived without notice seeking access through the kitchen.

+Various words were said.
+Let's remember: She delined an offer for $1,815.
+Then she offered to me at $1,700.
+Kinda screwed up the exact situation she was hoping for.
+And really shows she does not prioritize her existing business relationships.
+And never will.

+**June 25th or so, 2019:**

+Various people shuffling through my kitchen without notice or knock.

+**June 27, 2019:**

+Mary's employee needed to pass through my kitchen to use a toilet.
+The toilet where he is working has been removed.
+Later he used the toilet a second time after entering with his own key.
+Mary talks about lease violations but doesn't appear to know how to spot one.